 An introduction to clinical evaluation and diagnostic testing in the fields of personality, psychopathology, intelligence and aptitude; designed to provide exposure to the clinical tools available but in no way qualifies a student to use these tools.
 Open to junior and senior psychology majors.
-Prerequisites: PS270.
+Prerequisites: PS111 or PS113.